AdaCore/spark2014/docs/ug/appendix.rst

  -q, --quiet        Be quiet/terse
-     --clean        Remove GNATprove intermediate files, and exit --report=r     Set the report mode of GNATprove (r=fail*, all, statistics) -u                 Unique compilation, only prove the given files -U                 Prove all files of all projects -v, --verbose      Output extra verbose information
+     --clean        Remove GNATprove intermediate files, and exit --report=r     Set the report mode of GNATprove (r=fail*, all, statistics) -u                 Unique analysis.
+Only analyze the given units -U                 Analyze all units of all projects -v, --verbose      Output extra verbose information
      --version      Output version of the tool and exit --warnings=w   Set the warning mode of GNATprove (w=off, on, error*)